Postpartum Depression and Other Post-Pregnancy Disorders

 In my clinical experience, I have found three discrepancies with Western Medicine.
 One is that postpartum disorders do not fit neatly into three different categories.
 Two, the estimates of those who suffer from postpartum disorders is very low.
 And three, many moms don’t notice their symptoms until several months to a year (or even longer) after birth.
 Sometimes the new mom is simply too tired from a lack of sleep and too busy with her new responsibilities to notice her own state of mind has shifted.
 Other women notice the some difference or disturbance but assume that the changes will resolve on their own.
 Still others are too embarrassed or ashamed by her negative thoughts to admit them to anyone.

-In Chinese Medicine, postpartum disorders are a result of blood loss and trauma during labor (yes, although a natural phenomena childbirth is still a trauma to a woman’s body).
+In Traditional Chinese Medicine, postpartum disorders are a result of blood loss and trauma during labor (yes, although a natural phenomena childbirth is still a trauma to a woman’s body).
 The loss of blood not only includes the volume of blood excreted from the body, but also the placenta that is extinguished after birth.
 The placenta, while made to nourish and maintain the health of the fetus, is a product of the mother’s blood and qi; the loss of such an organ (along with a baby) that has been present for the better part of 9 months leaves the mother depleted of her most vital substances.

-You blood is responsible for nourishing the heart; the heart is where your mind resides.
+Your blood is responsible for nourishing the heart; the heart is where your mind resides.
 Blood deficiency can lead to a malnourished heart, which can lead to symptoms such as irritability, insomnia, sadness, mental fog, dizziness, low blood pressure, and unwanted thoughts.
-Our qi encompassed not only our body’s energy but also its vital force.
+Our qi encompasses not only our body’s energy but also its vital force.
 Qi deficiency can lead to fatigue, muscle weakness, digestion upset, and the inability to make blood.

 To replenish blood and qi after childbirth, the Chinese developed a very strict regiment to follow after birthing.
 Each new mother is instructed to rest for one month, ingest her placenta, and take herbal medicine, refrain from washing her hair and comply with a strict diet of particular foods that are known to improve the production of qi and blood.

 Here at Yao, we understand that American women don’t always have the support or ability to care for themselves in such a stringent manner.
 Our goal is to ensure you are getting the nourishment and rest that you need.
-Our New Mommy package includes six acupuncture treatments, 2 massages, and 1 facial; it was designed with the idea that new moms not only need to be pampered but they need careful monitoring and support after pregnancy to heal in the most efficient manner to guarantee their own well-being and health.
+Our New Mommy package includes six Denver acupuncture treatments, 2 prenatal massages, and 1 facial; it was designed with the idea that new moms not only need to be pampered but they need careful monitoring and support after pregnancy to heal in the most efficient manner to guarantee their own well-being and health.

 Happy moms = happy babies.